-NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Stockholders of Moleculin Biotech, Inc. (the "Company") will be held at the DoubleTree - Galleria, 5353 Westheimer Road, Houston, TX 77056, on June 6, 2018 at 1:30 p.m., local time, for the following purposes, as described in the accompanying Proxy Statement:
+NOTICE IS HEREBY GIVEN that the 2020 Annual Meeting of Stockholders of Moleculin Biotech, Inc. (the "Company") will be held at the corporate offices at 5300 Memorial Drive, Suite 950, Houston, TX 77007, on May 12, 2020 at 1:30 p.m., local time, for the following purposes, as described in the accompanying Proxy Statement:

-- 1. To elect four Board nominees to the Board of Directors of the Company, each to serve until the 2019 annual meeting of stockholders of the Company or until such person's successor is qualified and elected. - 2.
-To ratify the appointment of Grant Thornton, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2018. - 3.
-To approve an amendment to the Company's Certificate of Incorporation to effect a reverse stock split of the outstanding shares of the Company's common stock, at one of the following reverse stock split ratios, 1-for-2, 1-for-3, 1-for-4 or 1-for-5, as determined by the Board of Directors in its sole discretion, prior to the one-year anniversary of this Annual Meeting. - 4.
-To authorize an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3. - 5.
-To approve the Company's 2015 Stock Plan (the "2015 Plan"), as amended, to, among other things, increase the number of shares of common stock authorized for issuance under the 2015 Plan by 2,000,000 shares and to provide for the issuance of stock appreciation rights. - 6.
-To transact any other business that is properly brought before the Annual Meeting or any adjournment or postponement thereof.
+- 1. To elect four Board nominees to the Board of Directors of the Company, each to serve until the 2021 annual meeting of stockholders of the Company or until such person's successor is qualified and elected. - 2.
+To ratify the appointment of Grant Thornton, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2020. - 3.
+To approve an amendment to the Company's amended and restated certificate of incorporation to effect a reverse stock split of the outstanding shares of the Company's common stock, at one of the following reverse stock split ratios, 1-for-2, 1-for-3, 1-for-4, 1-for-5, 1-for-6, 1-for-7, or 1-for-8 as determined by the Board of Directors in its sole discretion, prior to the one-year anniversary of this Annual Meeting. - To approve an increase in the number of shares of common stock authorized for issuance under the 2015 Plan. - 5.
+To authorize the adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting or adjournment or postponement thereof to approve of the foregoing proposals. - To transact any other business that is properly brought before the Annual Meeting or any adjournment or postponement thereof.

-Only stockholders of record of the Company at the close of business on April 25, 2018 are entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
-A complete list of these stockholders will be open for the examination of any stockholder of record at the Company's principal executive offices located at 2575 West Bellfort, Suite 333, Houston, TX 77054 for a period of ten days prior to the Annual Meeting.
+Only stockholders of record of the Company at the close of business on March 23, 2020 are entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
+A complete list of these stockholders will be open for the examination of any stockholder of record at the Company's principal executive offices located at 5300 Memorial Drive, Suite 950, Houston, TX 77007 for a period of ten days prior to the Annual Meeting.
 The list will also be available for the examination of any stockholder of record present at the Annual Meeting.
 The Annual Meeting may be adjourned or postponed from time to time without notice other than by announcement at the meeting.